Next 30-40 years will be era of BJP: Amit Shah at party's national executive meet | Politics

 There was a ''collective hope and finding'' at the meeting that the BJP's next round of growth will come from south India, Sarma added.

+TMC state general secretary Kunal Ghosh claimed that ''Shah, whose dream to occupy power in West Bengal was not fulfilled in 2021'', was yet to ''digest the humiliating defeat''.

+''If the BJP holds a mirror to itself, the party will see how it has been abetting politics of dynasty.
+It inducted the entire Adhikari family of Bengal's Purba Medinipur district in its fold -- Suvendu and his two brothers -- and Amit Shah had invited Suvendu's father Sisir Adhikari in his public meeting.
+And what about the Scindia family and Kailash Vijayvargiya's son?
+In Trinamool Congress, no such things happen,'' Ghosh said.

-Targeting the Congress, Shah said it has become a part of the family with the Gandhi family not letting internal organizational elections happen because it fears losing its control of the party.
-The opposition is disjointed and has been opposing everything good the government does, he said, referring to issues such as the Citizenship (Amendment) Act, construction of the Ram temple, surgical strikes, and abrogation of Article 370.
+Targeting the Congress, Shah said it has become a party of family with the Gandhi family not letting internal organisational elections happen because it fears losing its control of the party.
+The opposition is disjointed and has been opposing everything good the government does, he said, referring to issues such as the Citizenship (Amendment) Act, construction of Ram temple, surgical strikes and abrogation of Article 370.

 With the BJP in power in all the northeastern states either on its own or as part of alliances, Shah said the region will remain a stronghold of the party.
 All disputes in the region will be resolved by 2024, he added, a reference to boundary conflicts and militancy there.